pramonoagung/firebase-blog-crud/README.md

 ## Usage

-Goes to [Firebase Console](https://console.firebase.google.com), copy firebase config and paste it at the snippet below
+Go to [Firebase Console](https://console.firebase.google.com), copy firebase config and paste it at the snippet below

 ```
 let config = {